Bernanke starts new job at Brookings after weekend off

 Alan Greenspan, whose tenure at the Fed is now clouded as having sown the seeds of the crisis, has been criticized for cashing in on his experience by consulting for Wall Street.
 The former chairman founded his own consulting firm shortly after stepping down on January 31, 2006, and a year and a half later was lending his expertise to Deutsche Bank.

 Seven months after former chair Paul Volcker stepped down in 1987, he became part-owner and chairman of a small New York investment banking firm, Wolfensohn & Co.
-Volcker also took a professorship post at Princeton, where he had gone to college.
+Volcker also took a professorship post at Princeton University, where he had gone to college.

-Brookings, located about a mile (1.6 km) north of the Fed's headquarters in the U.S. capital, is also home to former Fed vice chair Alice Rivlin, who is a senior fellow at the economic studies program that Bernanke joins.
+Brookings, located about a mile (1.6 km) north of the Fed's headquarters in the U.S. capital, is also home to former Fed vice chairs Kahn and Alice Rivlin, who are senior fellows at the economic studies program that Bernanke joins.
 Former Fed Chairman William McChesney Martin was on its board of trustees, and Leal Brainard, who has been nominated to serve on the Fed Board, was a senior fellow there for many years.

 David Wessel, a former reporter who is now a director at the Hutchins Center, quipped that Bernanke will not have to sit through any more policy-setting meetings, testify to "an occasionally hostile Congress," or "listen to complaints from emerging market central bankers."